ReUseIt: Synthesizing Reusable AI Agent Workflows for Web Automation: Motivation

-\paragraph{Study Result 2: Effectiveness of User-Fixed Workflows} To understand the reliability of user-provided guidance (e.g., Figure~\ref{fig:workflow_baselines}~C), we conducted a follow-up experiment with the user-fixed workflows (Task + Magentic-UI Plan User), and the results are shown in Figure~\ref{fig:user_eval_grid}.
+\paragraph{Study Result 2: Effectiveness of User-Fixed Workflows} To understand the effectiveness of user-provided guidance (e.g., Figure~\ref{fig:workflow_baselines}~C), we conducted a follow-up experiment with the user-fixed workflows, and the results are shown in Figure~\ref{fig:user_eval_grid} (\textbf{Task + Magentic-UI Plan User}).
 The success rate in this figure was averaged across users, and Appendix~\ref{appendix:formative_followup_results_full} reports the full results for each user.
 Across tasks and user-fixed workflows, Magentic-UI Plan User has improved the $SR$ by around $5.4\%$ compared to Magentic-UI Plan.
 From these results, the strategies that most aligned with higher and more consistent success were decomposing instructions into clear steps, and providing action candidates and recovery tips (S1-P4 and S1-P6 using these strategies achieved the top overall $SR$).
 A mix of adding specificity, action verification, and recovery tips by S1-P1 also yielded comparatively high $SR$s.

-\subsection{Reflection: Gaps in applying web agents for repetitive tasks}
+\subsection{Reflection: Gaps in applying web agents for repetitive web tasks}

-Our evaluation and formative study results show that while users can interactively work with web agents to complete tasks, their efforts spent on helping web agents might outweigh the benefit from agent automation.
-Specifically, we noticed the following three gaps for applying web agents for repetitive tasks.
+Our preliminary evaluation and formative study results show that while users can interactively work with web agents to complete tasks, their efforts spent on helping web agents might outweigh the benefits from agent automation.
+Specifically, we noticed the following three gaps for users to apply web agents in repetitive tasks.

-\textbf{Substantial time needed to understand issues.} Across sessions, all participants devoted considerable time to reviewing screen recordings and monitoring the agent's step-by-step actions to locate failures and reason about their causes.
+\textbf{Substantial time needed to understand issues.} All our participants devoted considerable time to reviewing screen recordings and monitoring the agent's step-by-step actions to locate failures and reason about their causes.
 When actions were ambiguous, participants expressed uncertainty and frequently sought confirmation of their interpretations (S1-P1, S1-P2, S1-P3, S1-P5).
 This indicates that even careful inspection sometimes left them unsure whether their understanding of the issues was correct.